 The conference was an opportunity to discuss the way forward following passage of the Planning (Scotland) Act, which aims to strengthen the planning system so that it contributes more to economic growth, housing and infrastructure delivery and community empowerment.

 Delegates discussed the key elements of the Act, including the introduction of ‘local place plans’ drawn up by community bodies and which have to be taken in to account by local authorities (LAs) when they are taking planning decisions.

 Further sessions looked at the likely impact of ‘local place plans’ on LAs and the decision making process, as well as which groups are likely to gain influence from their introduction amidst concerns that the Act will lessen community empowerment and public trust in the planning system because of the removal of the right to appeal.

-Further sessions will examine the future direction of the National Planning Framework, working towards ‘NPF4’, and shaping future national strategic planning policy in Scotland - including issues such as effective engagement with the sector and supporting the development of key infrastructure policy.
+Further sessions examined the future direction of the National Planning Framework 4 (NPF4) and shaping future national strategic planning policy in Scotland.